vanderhoornm/android-MythTV-Leanfront/README.md

 ## Program Guide
 ![](ScreenShots/Guide.png)

+- Play Live TV on a channel by selecting the channel, pressing enter and selection "Play Live TV".
+For more information see [Live TV](#live-tv).
 - Jump to a desired channel by selecting and pressing enter on one of the channel cells, and entering a channel number with the onscreen keyboard.
 - Jump to a desired date and time by pressing enter on any of the date or time cells and selecting a date and time.
 - [Schedule](#schedule-recording) a recording by pressing enter on a program cell.